Select your climate zone What is my climate zone?

 • Space plants: 8 - 12 inches apart

-• Compatible with: Onions, Silverbeet (Swiss Chard), Lettuce, Cabbage, Dwarf Beans, Dill, Peas.
+• Compatible with (can grow beside): Onions, Silverbeet (Swiss Chard), Lettuce, Cabbage, Dwarf Beans, Dill, Peas.
 Strawberries

-• Avoid growing with: Asparagus, Carrots, Sweetcorn, Spinach
+• Avoid growing close to: Asparagus, Carrots, Sweetcorn, Spinach

 • Young beetroot